Russia blocked the U.N. Security Council’s adoption of the draft resolution on the Western Sahara on Wednesday.

-In echoes of last year, with this extra time, Russia will undoubtedly It will attempt to ensure that the final wording of the resolution contains a paragraph or a sentence describing Morocco has also contributed to the tension that erupted in the region in recent weeks.
+In echoes of last year, with this extra time, Russia will undoubtedly attempt to ensure that the final wording of the resolution contains a paragraph or a sentence blaming Morocco for the tension that erupted in the region in recent weeks.

 In my analyses earlier this month of the conflict, I predicted that Russia would try to undermine the support that Morocco enjoys in the Security Council from certain allies and posited that the draft resolution would not be adopted on April 25 because of the lack of agreement between influential members of the Security Council over the wording of the resolution.
 More importantly, I argued that war would not break out between Morocco and the Polisario, and stressed that Morocco’s diplomatic campaign aims drive the narrative and discussions in its favor and persuade the Security Council to take a tough stance against the Polisario.